 From the differences outlined above, it can be concluded that the legal regime foreseen for an SL is more flexible than for an SA, as the SL benefits from a simpler and swifter procedure for the adoption of corporate decisions, among others.
 This results in a more time and cost-efficient management of the company in its day to day business.

 Likewise, the private nature of an SL prevents shareholders from selling their stake in the company to third parties without the express consent of the remaining shareholders and the company.

 Considering which kind of company might be the best option for you and your business is the first step to grant your success.
 Do not hesitate to contact Mariscal & Abogados for more information concerning company formation in Spain.

-To incorporate a Spanish company in the form of an SL or an SA, a number of steps must be completed, which can generally be executed in approximately 6 or 7 weeks.
+To incorporate a company in Spain in the form of an SL or an SA, a number of steps must be completed, which can generally be executed in approximately 6 or 7 weeks.

 This article is not considered legal advice